Also visit my gallery With Pictures from some of my trips outdoors. Click Picture below.

 There are 2 types of lighters, the gas lighter (the BIC at right) and lighters wich use petrol (the Zippo in the middle).

 The zippo is excellent for lighting a fire.
 It works well in rain and fairly strong wind.
 The downside (IMO) is that the fuel evaporates quickly when stored and needs often refuling when in use.

 The BIC lighters on the other side are not as good in rain and wind but they can be stored without fuel leaks, and they work for a long time (about 250 ingnitions I`ve heard).
 Just be sure to keep them close to your body in cold weather (winter) or they won`t work.

 Of the two types I will choose the BIC as it`s cheap and works well.
 I like the transparent type as one can see how much gas that is left.
 When you pack your lighter it may be a good idea to put a little tape to the gas lever to prevent fuel leakage.

-I got a storm lighter as a present from my wife, a Silva Helios (picture right).
+I got a storm lighter as a present from my wife, a Silva Helios (picture above).
 My first impression was that the lighter feels cheap.

 But I`ve used it for a while now (about 2 year) and it is a nice piece of kit.
 It is easy to fill and very good for making fire in bad weather.

 After an unintentional test in the washing machine (full cycle) the lighter has proved to be both tough and waterproof.